node-machine/docs/creating-a-machinepack/Getting-Started.md

 _(Don't worry if you mess up, you can always change this later)_

 The string you enter will be used as the `friendlyName` for the new machine, and the machine's `identity` will also be inferred from it automatically.
-For example, if you enter "_Get Klout id_", you'll end up with a file in your machines folder named "_get-klout-id_".
+For example, if you enter "Get Klout id", you'll end up with a file in your machines folder named `get-klout-id`.
 In userland, you'll be able to call this machine as the `.getKloutId()` method on the machinepack.
 This method name is determined by converting the dash-delimited `identity` into camel-case.

 Next, you'll be asked for a `description`.
 Make sure you type something less than 80 characters long, and in the imperative mood (e.g. "Delete all..." not "Deletes all...").
 This is important for consistency and proper grammar and punctuation in the generated documentation.